mel-project/docs.earendil.network/en/getting-started/using-havens.md

     ```yaml
     socks5:
-      listen_port: 23456 # localhost port where the proxy server listens
+      listen: 127.0.0.1:23456 # localhost port where the proxy server listens
       fallback: pass_through # how to handle non-earendil traffic
     ```